tjd1234/cmpt135spring2024/obsidian/135website2024/linear search.md

 - the procedure you learned in elementary school for adding numbers is an algorithm
 - [selection sort](https://en.wikipedia.org/wiki/Selection_sort) is a sorting algorithm that re-arranges the elements of a vector to be in order from smallest to biggest
 - [Bresenham's line-drawing algorithm](https://en.wikipedia.org/wiki/Bresenham's_line_algorithm) draws a good-looking straight line between two pixels on a computer monitor
-- many neural networks learn using an algorithm called [backpropagation](https://en.wikipedia.org/wiki/Backpropagation>) to update their weights
+- neural networks use an algorithm called [backpropagation](https://en.wikipedia.org/wiki/Backpropagation>) to update their weights (i.e. to learn)

 A **program** can be thought of as an *implementation of an algorithm*.

-In computer science, it is often useful to first design an algorithm "on paper", and then implement it in code.
+In computer science, we usually first design an algorithm "on paper", and then implement it in code.
 By studying algorithms on paper we can often understand useful things about them, such as:

 - whether or not they are correct, or for what inputs they work on
 - how much work they do (i.e. how fast they are)